So, you’ve landed yourself a job as a marketing manager.

 This is crucial during the interview process as it gives them an insight into your management abilities and proves you have put some thought into it.

-Not having anything prepared for this question demonstrates a lack of planning and effort.
-Use this opportunity to prove your skills and differentiate yourself from the competition.
+Not having anything prepared for this question can suggest a lack of planning and effort so use this opportunity to prove yourself.

-You might also be asked to create a 90 day plan a few days into your new role.
-This allows your hiring manager to identify any concerns you may have and work with you to resolve them.
+You might also be asked to create a 30-60-90 day plan a few days into your new role.
+This allows your hiring manager to identify any concerns you might have so that they can work with you to resolve them.

 If you are not asked to create a 90 day plan, it is still worth having one.
 On a personal and professional level, this gives you a sense of direction and is also something to refer to if anyone ever questions your ideas.